Thomas-Fischer98/PPchem_DDIP/README.md

 ## Overview

 DDIP (Drug Developpment and pIC50 Prediction) is a programm based in a jupyter notebook format that can predict pIC50 values for different drugs acting on a target protein.
-To do so, different machine learning models (such as Forest, ... and ...) were tested in order to have the best prediction on pIC50 values.
+To do so, different machine learning models (such as RandomForest, Gradient Boosting Machines (GBM) and Fully Connected Neural Network) were tested in order to have the best prediction on pIC50 values.
+These pIC50 values are then used to determine if a drug is bioactive on the target protein.

 ## 👩‍💻 Installation